pkhuong/pkhuong.github.io/source/_posts/2025-12-30-six-versions-accessing.markdown

 (stable and current versions are already equal) by generating the store destination address with a conditional move, and directing useless updates to a core-local location (a constant-time conditional move is important, because speculative stores can still cause cache coherence traffic).
-It can also be helpful to use cache line-wide stores (e.g., AVX-512 or [FSRM](https://git.kernel.org/pub/scm/linux/kernel/git/tip/tip.git/commit/?h=x86/asm&id=f444a5ff95dce07cf4353cbb85fc3e785019d430) stores) to avoid [reads for ownership](https://en.wikipedia.org/wiki/MESI_protocol#Read_For_Ownership).
+It can also be helpful to use cache line-wide stores (e.g., [FSRM](https://git.kernel.org/pub/scm/linux/kernel/git/tip/tip.git/commit/?h=x86/asm&id=f444a5ff95dce07cf4353cbb85fc3e785019d430) or AVX-512 stores on recent microarchitectures like Golden Cove) to avoid full [reads for ownership](https://en.wikipedia.org/wiki/MESI_protocol#Read_For_Ownership) (the core only needs to acquire ownership, without the old contents).

 When readers care about runtime latency more than having the most recent updates, it can make sense to defer updates *in the QSBR fast path* by one advance call: